-On February 13, 2023, the Câmara Municipal do Porto (Porto’s City Hall) has shared their new proposal for the Alojamento Local Regulations in the city.
+On February 13th, 2023, the Câmara Municipal do Porto (Porto’s City Hall) has shared their new proposal for the Alojamento Local Regulations in the city, which was later fully approved on April 22th.

 Context of the new AL Regulations in the municipality of Porto